 From the start, as well, I followed the same philosophy that I followed for nearly a lifetime as a gardener and a naturalist - tread lightly and with as minimal impact as possible.
 Respect, protect, and work with what is already in place - soil, plants and animals alike.
 Spending my childhood on thirty acres of land with everything from dry oak woodland to field and "native lawn," to lowland, maple swamp, river and waterfall, as well as my family's gardens, I came to watch and enjoy a myriad of interesting and beautiful critters, plants and systems.
 Growing up with a well for water, and living near a river, I came to respect the essential value and power of our water resources.
-Having the luxury to watch clouds passing overhead squirrels climbing trees, and garden and native plants growing along side me, I came to feel part of the system rather than a force meant to be in charge of it all.
+Having the luxury to watch clouds passing overhead, squirrels climbing trees, and garden and native plants growing alongside me, I came to feel part of the system rather than a force meant to be in charge of it all.

 So, as I cultivate nearly 55,000 stems of flowers, greens, and fruits a year, I take note of specific microclimates on my 2 1/2 acres and place specific plants where they will grow best.
 Pussy willow and winterberry enjoy more moist locations.
 Yarrow, Echinacea and Rudbeckia (Black eyed Susan) have sun and more lean soil that would be more similar to their native preferences.
 Small groups of plants are mixed into a single row and a single species is often planted in several locations to more closely mimic nature.
 In addition, Butternut Gardens flowers receive no synthetic fertilizers, pesticides, or herbicides.
 Organic pesticides are also eschewed in favor of "hands off" chemical pest management since some organic products are non-selective and I would rather tolerate crop loss than kill off so-called good bugs, along with the ones harming the plants.

 Today, Butternut Gardens is a Bee Friendly Farm, and I am proud to be participating in the Million Garden Pollinator Challenge.
 While I do not raise honey bees on site, I gladly watch as many honey bees visit from neighborhood apiaries.
 I take care to leave stems of many perennial plants standing over winter so our native pollinators can find refuge in their stems and birds can find sustenance in dried seeds.
 Ground nesting sites and water are also made available for native bees and others, and milkweed is left standing amid the flower rows for the benefit of our earth's incredible Monarch butterflies.
-It is the Monarch population from our region and others in our general climate range- likely the 5th generation of each year - which changes from egg to caterpillar and then butterfly and flies nearly 2100 miles to Mexico for the winter and following spring's initial leg back north.
+It is the Monarch population from our region and others in our general climate range- likely the 5th generation of each year - which changes from egg to caterpillar and then butterfly and flies nearly 2100 miles to Mexico for the winter and then embarks on the following spring's initial leg back north.

 Being able to turn my life-long passion for gardening into “the little flower farm that could" has proven most rewarding.
 I am proud to bring agriculture back to Southport and to share the unsurpassed beauty and fragrance of local flowers with my community.
 I am also proud to be a part of the rapidly growing Slow Flowers movement and to be an Accredited Organic Land Care Professional, who wants as much as anything else to guide others to care for their suburban landscapes in a way that leaves a positive legacy.